 That’s not a good sign, I thought as the National Commander put my sweeping front foot through a glass cabinet.
 But I doubled my searching efforts and subsequently the National Commander went quite berserk smashing everything that could be smashed and several things that may have ordinarily been deemed unsmashable.

 Then the little fucker found me.
 I tripped over the cage and heard the dog whimper, which at least meant he was still alive.
 I picked him up, cage and all, and headed for the exit, which unfortunately meant I had to retrace my steps.
 Everything I had kicked, hand-slapped and bumped into was now banging against the cage and reverberating through the body of my smoky little friend.
 It was the dog equivalent of being quite pleased to be taken from Guantanamo Bay only to find yourself whisked off to Turkey to be tortured.

 Then I was at the door, where the Chief Fire Officer was waiting.
 At which point he leaned in, grabbed the cage and darted to the deliriously happy family with the dog, who in the fresh air recovered rather quickly.
 In doing so, the Chief took the glory.
 All of it.
 And this is why I have to tell this story at the pub to gain the praise that is quite rightfully mine.
 In my pub story I change the name from ‘the little fucker’ to Lassie.
 I say that after pulling it from the inferno I administered it oxygen, gave it CPR and undertook some minor open-heart surgery.
 I also say that it was a Seeing Eye dog and that it was connected to its owner when I pulled it from the building.

-I am yet to score by telling that story.
+I am yet to successfully woo a woman by telling that story.